 This is also called the “unauthorized signature” discharge.
 You are eligible for this discharge if the school forged your name on the loan papers or check endorsements.
 In order to qualify, you must not have received the proceeds of the loan.

 This is a limited program.
 It does not apply in all cases where a signature was forged.
 Use this form if someone affiliated with the school signed your name without authorization.
-If someone else forged the signature, you are not eligible for this discharge, but you may still raise forgery as a defense to collection of the loan.
+If someone else forged the signature, you are not eligible for this discharge, but you can still raise forgery as a defense to collection of the loan.
 In the alternative, you may seek a discharge through the Department’s common law forgery discharge process (discussed below).

 There is no deadline to apply for these discharges.
 To apply, Direct Loan borrowers must complete a false certification: unauthorized signature/payment form and submit it to the Department of Education.
 FFEL borrowers should submit their application to the lender or agency holding their loan.
 If this is a guaranty agency, the agency is supposed to respond within 90 days.